Paolo Gerolamo Piola

-Paolo Gerolamo Piola (1666–1724) was an Italian painter of the Baroque period active mainly in Genoa.
-His father was the prominent Genoese painter Domenico Piola.
+Paolo Gerolamo Piola (1666–1724) was an Italian Baroque painter, residing mainly in Genoa.
+His father, Domenico Piola, was a prominent Genoese painter.
 Paolo Gerolamo was very active painting sacred subjects and frescoes.

-He was sent to study in Rome by his father, where he supposedly studied the work of Caracci, and studied under Carlo Maratta.
+He was sent to study in Rome by his father, where he supposedly studied the work of Carracci, and studied under Carlo Maratta.
 Returning to Genoa, his father found his style ponderous.
 He was ultimately praised for his designs, and canvases for the church of Santa Maria di Carignano.